floydhub/floyd-docs/docs/guides/jobs/tensorboard.md

 floyd run --tensorboard "python mnist_tensorboard.py --log_dir /output/mnist --max_steps 5000"
 ```

+!!! important ""
     Notice that the the `log_dir` parameter is set to a path in the `/output` directory.
-In Floydhub Tensorboard is always pointed to the `/output` directory.
-So in order to
+    On Floydhub, Tensorboard only watches the `/output` directory.
+So you need to send
-process any data using Tensorboard, make sure to log the data to `/output` path.
+    any data meant for Tensorboard to any directory under `/output` path.

-Now you can go to the dashboard and go to the project page.
+Now you can go to the dashboard view the project page.

 ![Project Dashboard](../../img/tensorboard_dashboard.png)